AresMUSH/aresmush.com/tutorials/install/easy-mode.md

 ## Submit a Request

-Create an account on [Digital Ocean](http://www.digitalocean.com/?refcode=5c07173bc1f2) if you don't already have one.
+Create an account on [DigitalOcean](http://www.digitalocean.com/?refcode=5c07173bc1f2) if you don't already have one.
 Then [contact me](/feedback.html) and provide the following information:

-1. The email address associated with your Digital Ocean account.
+1. The email address associated with your DigitalOcean account.
 2. Your desired game port number.
 (Must be > 1024; default is 4201.)
 3. A name and description for your game.
 (You can change this later.)
 4. Your desired hostname (yourgame.somewhere.com).
 You can request an aresmush.com hostname or [register your own](/tutorials/install/getting-a-hostname.html).